WolfieKnee/WolfieKnee.io/resume.md

 **Reflection:** These events were made possible due to the collaborative culture of the global organisation.
 My key contribution was in providing the vision and leadership that the events were possible, and facilitating their sucessful execution by advocating with leadership to meet the needs of the team in doing so.

+#### Meeting Diverse User Needs: Unicompartmental Knee Replacement Instruments
+**CHALLENGE:** Through technical analysis of the current market offering a diverse user specification was developed and used to ensure that a representative Surgeon Design Team (SDT) was engaged to provide input to the development project.
+During formative usability assessments it became clear that two opposing surgical philosophies were in use, and that developing a solution to meet the needs of both user groups could not be achieved within the initial project scope.
+**ACTION:** By clearly defining these diverse user needs to senior business leadership a change in project scope was agreed, allowing additional resource and effort to be assigned to the project.
+**RESULT:** This enabled a novel design solution to be developed, which was validated as meeting all user needs.
+This design is expected to provide a competitive advantage, and has patent protection pending.
+**REFLECTION** UCD

 #### External Research Budget Management
 **Challenge:**
 **Action:**